Comparing USA Fishing vs UK Fishing: Styles, Species & Tactics

 Conclusion

+The United States has a far wider range of fishing species and styles, especially regarding sea angling.
 The United Kingdom has a wider range of coarse fishing styles and methods, especially in specimen and competitive angling.

 Winding Up

-The nice thing is both the brits and yanks love fishing, and the passion is shared whenever anglers from the two countries meet.
+The nice thing is both the Brits and Yanks love fishing, and the passion is shared whenever anglers from the two countries meet.

 Steve Fitzjohn